eggzilla/cmv/README.md

 For instruction how to use *cmv* please see the [Help page.](http://192.52.2.124/cmvs/help)

+## Installation
+For Linux we recommend installation via bioconda, for macOS usage of the docker container.

+### Installation via bioconda - Linux

+*cmv* can be installed with all dependencies via [conda](https://conda.io/docs/install/quick.html).
+Once you have conda installed simply type:

+       conda install -c bioconda -c conda-forge cmv

-### Usage via biocontainer (docker)
+### Usage via biocontainer docker - MacOS

 *cmv* can be retrieved and used as docker container with all dependencies via [docker](https://docs.docker.com/engine/installation/).
 Once you have docker installed simply type:

        docker run -i -t quay.io/biocontainers/cmv:1.0.6--0 /bin/bash

-### Installation via bioconda

-*cmv* can be installed with all dependencies via [conda](https://conda.io/docs/install/quick.html).
-Once you have conda installed simply type:

-       conda install -c bioconda -c conda-forge cmv

 ### Installation via cabal-install

 cmv is implemented in Haskell and can be installed via the Haskell package distribution sytem [cabal](https://www.haskell.org/cabal/).
 CMV is implemented in Haskell and can be installed via the Haskell package distribution sytem cabal.
 Additionally to cabal you require [cairo](https://cairographics.org/), [pango](http://www.pango.org/), [happy](https://www.haskell.org/happy/) and [alex](https://www.haskell.org/alex/) which can be installed via the distribution package manager e.g. Ubuntu: